danomisik/StorefrontBackend/README.md

 }
 ```
 - Response will contain AuthorizationToken
-- use AuthorizationToken for consecutive requests that have [token required]
+- use AuthorizationToken for requests that have [token required]

 ## Additional details